-On December 11, 2017, Dr. Jeong informed us of his resignation from the Company effective March 15, 2018, and we entered into an agreement (the "Separation Agreement") to formalize the terms of Dr. Jeong's resignation and to provide for an arrangement pursuant to which Dr. Jeong has agreed to provide transition and advisory services through March 15, 2019, including assistance with financial reporting, financial matters, strategic planning, investor relations and business development activities.
-Pursuant to the Separation Agreement, Dr. Jeong's resignation was treated under his employment agreement as a termination as a result of his death, disability, for cause by us, or without "Good Reason" by Dr. Jeong.
-As a result, he was entitled to receive the base salary to which he is otherwise entitled for the period ending on the termination date and for any accrued but unused vacation days as of the termination date.
-In addition, pursuant to the Separation Agreement, Dr. Jeong will receive total cash compensation of \$100,000, payable in four equal installments, as consideration for the transition and advisory services thereunder, and all outstanding equity awards granted to Dr. Jeong by the Company will continue to vest in accordance with their terms until March 15, 2019 or such earlier date on which the Separation Agreement is terminated.
+On November 13, 2018, Dr. Suzdak informed us of his resignation from the Company effective immediately, and we entered into an agreement (the "Separation Agreement") to formalize the terms of Dr. Suzdak's departure and to provide for an arrangement pursuant to which Dr. Suzdak has agreed to provide transition and advisory services, as reasonable requested by our Chief Executive Officer, through November 30, 2019.
+Pursuant to the Separation Agreement, Dr. Suzdak's resignation was treated under his employment agreement as a termination without cause or a termination by Dr. Suzdak for Good Reason.
+As a result, Dr. Suzdak's stock options were subject to accelerated vesting such that options that would have vested within the 12 months following termination vested immediately, and we paid Dr. Suzdak a lump sum equal to his then-current annual base salary, a bonus equal to 50% of his annual salary, and COBRA premiums for 12 months, if he makes a timely election and is eligible for coverage.
+In addition, pursuant to the Separation Agreement, Dr. Suzdak will receive cash compensation of \$10,000 per month, payable in monthly installments, as consideration for the transition and advisory services thereunder, with the first payment beginning on December 31, 2018.